-Seattle Child Custody Attorney
+Seattle Child Custody Lawyer

 In Washington, child custody is referred to as parenting plans.
 Parenting plans outline where children will live, which parent they will live with, and how parents will make decisions about the children’s life.